 Gypsy Moth Management Plan

-Massachusetts’ management approach to gypsy moth has greatly shifted from the early days of infestation; Massachusetts state agencies currently rely on nature to manage gypsy moth populations.
-Weather, natural and introduced enemies, and the resilience of our forests to withstand gypsy moth defoliation are all parts of this natural system.
+Massachusetts management approach to gypsy moth has greatly shifted from the early days of infestation.
+Our state agencies presently rely on nature to manage gypsy moth populations.
+Weather, natural and introduced enemies and the resilience of our forests to withstand gypsy moth defoliation are all parts of this natural system.
 Gypsy moth populations in Massachusetts have generally experienced cyclical patterns; large population booms are interspersed by years of low population density.
+Currently, the state does not participate in or fund any spraying or treatment programs.

 Additional Resources for Current Conditions